sxsw/rfm/README.md

 	whereas Markdown is just another markup language.

 	Rubydoc.info uses yard and can use markdown and other markup languages.
+	To update ginjo-rfm's yard documentation from github's master branch, first find 'rfm' on rubydoc.info, then in list-view click the update button on the right of the screen.
+	To preview this file in yard, run 'rake yard'

 	Github uses markdown or rdoc (maybe others?).
+	To preview this file in plain markdown, edit in TextMate and choose Bundles/Markdown/Preview menu option.
 -->

 # ginjo-rfm